SublimeLinter/SublimeLinter/README.md

 ## About SublimeLinter

-A framework for interactive code linting in the [Sublime Text 3](http://sublimetext.com/3) editor.
+A framework for interactive code linting in [Sublime Text 3](http://sublimetext.com/3).

 ## Key Bindings